Elihu Root

-Elihu Root (/ˈɛlᵻhjuː ˈruːt/; February 15, 1845 – February 7, 1937) was an American lawyer, Republican politician, and statesman who served as the 41st U.S. Secretary of War and 38th U.S. Secretary of State.
-He also served as the United States Senator from New York and received the 1912 Nobel Peace Prize.
-Root is sometimes considered the prototype of the 20th century political "wise man," advising presidents on a range of foreign and domestic issues.
+Elihu Root (/ˈɛlᵻhjuː ˈruːt/; February 15, 1845 – February 7, 1937) was an American lawyer, Republican politician, and statesman who served as the 41st United States Secretary of War under presidents William McKinley and Theodore Roosevelt and the 38th United States Secretary of State also under Roosevelt.
+In both positions as well as a long legal career, he pioneered the American practice of international law.
+Root is sometimes considered the prototype of the 20th-century political "wise man", advising presidents on a range of foreign and domestic issues.
+He also served as a United States Senator from New York and received the 1912 Nobel Peace Prize.

-Root was a leading New York City lawyer who moved frequently between high-level appointed government positions in Washington, D.C., and private-sector legal practice in New York City.
-His private clients included major corporations and such powerful players as Andrew Carnegie.
-Root served as president or chairman of the Carnegie Endowment for International Peace, the Carnegie Institution of Washington, and the Carnegie Corporation of New York.
-Root was a prominent opponent of women's suffrage and worked to ensure the New York state constitution allowed only men to vote.
+Root was a leading New York City lawyer who moved frequently between high-level appointed government positions in Washington, D.C., and private-sector legal practice in New York.
+He headed organizations such as the Carnegie Endowment for International Peace and the American Society of International Law.

-As Secretary of War from 1899 to 1904, Root administered colonial possessions won in the Spanish–American War, especially the Philippines and Cuba.
+As Secretary of War from 1899 to 1904, Root administered colonial possessions won in the Spanish–American War.
 Root favored a paternalistic approach to colonial administration, emphasizing technology, engineering, and disinterested public service.
-He helped design the Foraker Act of 1900, the Philippine Organic Act (1902), and the Platt Amendment of 1901.
-He was a strong advocate for the Panama Canal and the Open Door Policy.
-Root also modernized the Army into a professional military apparatus comparable to the best in Europe.
-He restructured the National Guard into an effective reserve, created the United States Army War College and established a general staff.
+He helped craft the Foraker Act of 1900, the Platt Amendment of 1901, and the Philippine Organic Act (1902).
+Root also modernized the Army into a professional military apparatus with a general staff, restructured the National Guard, and established the U.S. Army War College.

-After a brief return to private life, Root rejoined the Roosevelt administration as Secretary of State from 1905 to 1909.
-Root modernized the consular service by minimizing patronage, promoted friendly relations with Latin America, and resolved frictions with Japan over the immigration of unskilled workers to the West Coast of the United States.
+Root returned to the Roosevelt administration as Secretary of State from 1905 to 1909.
+He modernized the consular service by minimizing patronage, maintained the Open Door Policy in China, promoted friendly relations with Latin America, and resolved frictions with Japan over the immigration and treatment of Japanese citizens to the West Coast of the United States.
 He negotiated 24 bilateral international arbitration treaties, which led to the creation of the Permanent Court of International Justice.

-In the United States Senate, Root was a conservative supporter of President William Howard Taft.
-He played a central role in Taft's nomination to a second term at the 1912 Republican National Convention.
-By 1916, he was a leading proponent of military preparedness with the expectation that the United States would enter World War I. President Woodrow Wilson sent him to Russia in 1917 in an unsuccessful effort to establish an alliance with the new revolutionary government that had replaced the czar.
-Root supported Wilson's vision of the League of Nations but with reservations along the lines proposed by Republican Senator Henry Cabot Lodge.
+As a United States Senator from New York, Root was a conservative supporter of President William Howard Taft, playing a central role in Taft's nomination to a second term at the 1912 Republican National Convention.
+By 1916, he was a leading proponent of military preparedness with the expectation that the United States would enter World War I. President Woodrow Wilson sent him to Russia in 1917 in an unsuccessful effort to establish an alliance with the new revolutionary government that had replaced the Czar.
+Root supported Wilson's vision of the League of Nations but with reservations along the lines proposed by Republican senator Henry Cabot Lodge.